-Index Terms: H.3 [INFORMATION STORAGE AND RETRIEVAL]: Information Search and Retrieval-Online Information Services; J.2 [PHYSICAL SCIENCES AND ENGINEERING]: Earth and atmospheric sciences-Mathematics and statistics
+Index Terms: H.3 [INFORMATION STORAGE AND RE-TRIEVAL]: Information Search and Retrieval-Online Information Services; J.2 [PHYSICAL SCIENCES AND ENGINEERING]: Earth and atmospheric sciences-Mathematics and statistics

-1 Introduction
+1 INTRODUCTION

 Interactivity has long been a desirable trait for most scientific visualization systems.
-Instantaneous feedback in response to user input enables flexible data exploration and analysis and streamlines the hypothesis-to-evaluation loop, which is vital for data-driven scientific discovery.
-Most previous work has focused either on fast queries (i.e., FastBit [41]), or interactive rendering (i.e., iso-surface extraction [6]), rather than the whole process that transforms the raw data into visualized images.
-Yet as our ability to generate large datasets and our reliance on distributed storage grows, both data acquisition and processing time can severely limit scientists' ability to conduct effective data-driven experiments.
-Describing even comparatively simple analysis tasks such as averages or comparisons can quickly become nontrivial when these tasks involve multiple data sources, remote computation, or data of different formats or resolutions.
-The resulting scripts and solutions are typically customized for the specific analysis, and often rely on manual steps such as file transfers.
-Furthermore, due to the overwhelming size of the data, users likely need to run analyses on a high-performance computing machine and wait for the results.
-The inherent processing latencies can be prohibitive, and the workflows can be difficult to adapt.
-Mistakes at any point in these workflows can carry a heavy penalty, often requiring repetition of significant parts of these time-consuming processes.
+Instantaneous feedback from user input enables flexible data exploration and analysis and streamlines the hypothesis to evaluation circle, which is vital for data-driven scientific discovery.
+However, most previous work focused either on fast queries (i.e., FastBit [41]), or interactivity rendering (i.e., iso-surface extraction [6]) instead of the whole process that transforms the raw data into visualized images.
+More complex workflows are simply assumed to be offline.
+For example, typical workflows may include users spending hours or days downloading data to a local system, writing scripts to extract the part of the data they need, and waiting for these scripts to complete.
+Due to its overwhelming size, once the data is extracted, users likely need to run the analysis on a highperformance computing machine and wait for the results.
+Additional postprocessing steps (e.g., building acceleration structures for rendering) may still be necessary to generate the final visualization from the analysis result.
+Furthermore, mistakes can carry a heavy penalty, often requiring repetition of parts of this time-consuming process.
 This toil severely limits a scientist's ability to conduct effective data-driven experiments.